Must be a Daddy Tang!

 And any of my other followers who are teachers.

-We completed our assigned rounds and were pulling back into the neighborhood when I observed a cathartes aura (turkey buzzard) feasting on our fresh carrion.
+neighborhood when I observed a cathartes aura (turkey buzzard) feasting on our fresh carrion.
 I must admit that I sped up a little.
 Initially my hope was to make said fowl lift off in flight but then I was reminded that should these particular aviators have a full stomach upon lift off they will void said organ.
 Not what I want to park in the garage.
 Therefore it became my intent to swiftly ease past my dining friend without startling him or drawing attention to his meal of choice.

 I really had no desire to explain to my children why their favorite Over the Hedge character had just become an afternoon snack.
 I recognize that in doing so I missed out on a tremendous teaching opportunity.
 I beg your forgiveness and promise that when they are a little older (say 12?)
 I will make amends by seeking out feasting cathartes auras.